Glossary

 - not have any other family member who is eligible to apply for New Zealand residence under any other category

-- not have sponsored anyone else who has since been granted a resident visa under the Refugee Family Support Category
+- not have sponsored anyone else who has since been given a resident visa under the Refugee Family Support Category

 - live in New Zealand